z0rzi/dev-dive/README.template.md

 [[One sentence to motivate the reader to join the event (e.g. Join us for an exciting exploration about... , Come to discover how ...)]]

 🔬 **Learning steps :**

+---

+And this is the one I use for generating the katas:

+---

+I organize a bi-weekly meeting called DevDive, where we learn about a tech topic as a group.
+For our upcoming event, the focus is on [[Main Topic]].
+I'm in need of a coding kata specifically tailored for this session.

+The ideal kata should strike a balance: it should present a level of complexity that keeps both junior and seasoned programmers engaged for about an hour.
+The goal is to offer a challenge that's approachable and stimulating for all experience levels.
+Looking forward to your creative and insightful suggestions

+Write the kata as it should be given to the students.